W25: Sunday Lunch Walk (new)

 Your costumed guide, a Richmond policeman of 1842, takes you for a walk back in time.
 Lasts just over an hour.

-Richmond Station DL10 4LD * 1pm: workshop, 2pm: walk to Easby * free, although a donation to The Station would be appreciated * no booking required
+Richmond Station DL10 4LD * 2pm: walk to Easby * free, although a donation to The Station would be appreciated * no booking required

-'Locomotion Rhythm' is a new piece of music celebrating the local railway heritage of the north east of England and the world-changing developments leading to the birth of the modern railway system, heralded by the opening of The Stockton and Darlington Railway in 1825.
-The work features new and unique instrumentation, in the form of replica locomotive wheels, cast in a local foundry using recycled bronze and aluminium, to produce resonant percussion effects.
-Inspired by walks along disused railway track beds, wagon ways and station platforms.
-There will be a hand-drumming workshop for parent/carers and children from 1pm-2pm followed by a walk along the railway line to Easby and a percussion performance by Graeme on the return of the walkers.
+'Locomotive Rhythm' is a new piece of music celebrating the local railway heritage of the north east of England and the world-changing developments leading to the birth of the modern railway system, heralded by the opening of The Stockton and Darlington Railway in 1825.
+The work features new and unique instrumentation, in the form of replica locomotive wheels, cast in a local foundry using recycled bronze and aluminium, to produce resonant percussion effects inspired by walks along disused railway track beds, wagon ways and station platforms.
+A walk along the railway line to Easby starts at 2pm and is followed by a percussion performance by Graeme on the return of the walkers.

 E14: Former MP, Clare Short and her 'Desert Island Books'